 Pressure in a face mask is equalized by blowing out air from the nose into the mask.
 Divers equalize pressure differences in the middle ear by yawning or swallowing with the nostrils pinched, which opens the tube connecting the middle ear and the back of the throat (eustachian tube).

 Wearing earplugs or a tight-fitting wet suit hood creates a closed space between the earplug and the eardrum in which pressure cannot be equalized.
-The pressure inside goggles cannot be equalized either.
-Therefore, neither earplugs nor goggles should be worn during diving.
+The pressure inside eye goggles cannot be equalized either.
+Therefore, neither earplugs nor eye goggles should be worn during diving.
 Tight-fitting wet suit hoods should be properly vented so that they do not block the external ear.

 To prevent pulmonary barotrauma, people must freely exhale any air inhaled at depth—even the depth of a swimming pool—during ascent.
 People with lung disease such as asthma should be assessed before engaging in diving for fitness to dive.

 Some people with pneumothorax require treatments such as inserting a plastic tube into the chest cavity to allow air to drain and the lung to re-expand.
 Treatment of pneumomediastinum and subcutaneous emphysema usually is bed rest and supplemental oxygen.